 Money in a mobile age:

 In this project I explore the ways in which the increasing mobility of money, technology, people, and information is changing consumer behaviour and markets for consumer financial services.
-I use the term "cultural economics" to describe how different qualitative and quantitative factors intertwine.
 The research papers cover global, European and Dutch issues, as well as methods for understanding consumer behaviour in changing markets.

 - Money in a mobile age: Emerging trends in consumers' financial practices (Reserve Bank of San Francisco, 2017)